Preamble

 2. Mark or point out on a map of your community the following:

-(a) Chief government buildings such as your city hall, county courthouse, and public
+(a) Chief government buildings such as your city hall, county courthouse,

 works/services facility